zslajchrt/zslajchrt.github.io/_posts/2015-08-26-developing-protean-applications-part5.md

 cannot use the `PremiumUser` type since it has gotten lost during the preceding adaptation and wrapping.

+Then `AlternatingUserMail` is implemented and instantiated.
+This instance is able to switch the accounts in the background according to the current time.
+(If it is between 8am-17pm then `employeeMail` is used.)
+When the account of the registered user is to be used, the implementation also checks whether the registered user is a premium one and whether his account is valid.
+If so, the `AlternatingUserMail` instance uses the `regUserMailPremium` mail service.

-Then the two mail service instances inserted into `AlternatingUserMail`, which is able to switch the accounts in the background.
-This must be the topmost wrapper so as to preserve the `FaxByMail` type of the resulting service instance.
+`AlternatingUserMail` must be the topmost wrapper so as to preserve the `FaxByMail` type of the resulting service instance.

 The rest of the code creates an email message and switches the accounts.